Why mindfulness outside:

 How is my work a little different?

 My years working as a psychotherapist informs my nature based mindfulness sessions.
 I am trauma and mental health aware and sensitive.
-My work is also informed by neuroscience research, allowing me to offer thoughtful, easy to follow guidance, that is tailored to each individual.
+My work is also informed by neuroscience research, allowing me to offer tools and ideas that are responsive to your feeling state, your needs and your capacity for mindfulness meditation.
 These are non prescriptive sessions built for you.
+In groups many different options will be given for practice.

 Where do outdoor sessions take place?